tum-pbs/pbdl-book/others-GANs.md

 Generative Adversarial Networks
 =======================

+We've dealt with generative AI techniques and diffusion modeling in detail in {doc}`probmodels-intro`.
-A fundamental problem in machine learning is to fully represent all possible states of a variable $\mathbf{x}$ under consideration, i.e. to capture its full distribution.
+As outlined there, the fundamental problem to fully represent all possible states of a variable $\mathbf{x}$ under consideration, i.e. to capture its full distribution, is a very old topic.
+Hence, even before DDPMs&Co. there were techniques to make this possible, and _generative adversarial networks_ (GANs) were shown to be powerful tools in this context.
+While they've been largely replaced by diffsion approaches in research, GANs use a highly interesting approach, and the following sections will give an introduction and show what's possible with GANs.

-For this task, _generative adversarial networks_ (GANs) were shown to be powerful tools in DL.
-They are important when the data has ambiguous solutions, and no differentiable physics model is available to disambiguate the data.
+Traditionally, GANs were employed when the data has ambiguous solutions, and no differentiable physics model is available to disambiguate the data.
 In such a case a supervised learning would yield an undesirable averaging that can be prevented with a GAN approach.